ABRG-Models/AttractorScaffolding/README.md

 number of steps) and which then cycles back on itself - that is, the state [10101] leads directly to [10101] as a 'stable point attractor'.

+**Note:** You'll see that the input row [10101] does *not* map directly to the output row [10101].
+This looks like an error, but it's not.
+Refer to the connectivity pattern in the left side of the figure - the pentagon.
+Each gene 'sees' an input pattern which starts with its *own* expression for input i and then receives the inputs clockwise around the pentagon.
+When the expression pattern is [10101], then the input pattern seen by a is [10101], but b sees [01011], c sees [10110], d sees [01101] and e sees [11010].
+To determine the expression at the next step, these five rows have to be collected together to get the output: a=1, b=0, c=1, c=0, e=1.
+I slightly regret choosing the arrangement of the inputs in this way, as it makes the input/output table harder to read as a human.
+It did, however, make more sense in the code.

 ![Figure 2](/paper/figures/Fig2.jpg)

 **Figure 2** The attractor landscape.
 The developmental dynamics of the